 While we aim to get people passed as soon as possible, for safety and structural reasons, we don’t expect our learners to complete more than 5 hours of tuition in one go.
 Experience tells us that any more than this actually has a detrimental impact on the learning process.
 Don’t worry, though—intensive courses of all kinds create safe drivers!

 How to make it happen

 So, you’ve decided a one week driving course is the way to go—what’s next?
 Well, you can start by cultivating a mindset that will successfully propel you through what is likely to be a tough process.
 Don’t worry, we’re not about to don flowing cotton robes and force you to neck a suspicious looking tea.
-What we mean by this is that you should be prepared to give your all to this course.
-Cancel social plans, get plenty of sleep and really focus on the task at hand: getting that licence.
+What we mean by this is that you should be prepared to give your all to this course:

 There’s nothing part time about a one week driving course.
 You need to make sure you’re available to put in multiple hours a day behind the wheel.
 Obviously this can be quite draining.
 Outside of your lessons you’ll probably just want to relax and rest up, so that you can be clear-headed and alert for your next session.
 Basically, for one week only, you should be eating, sleeping and driving.
 Repeat.

 Even though we’re hammering home how intense this is going to be, it is only for one week.
 Don’t be put off.
 If you’re a hard-worker with previous driving experience, 7 days of grafting should be no trouble at all.
 Plus, the end result will hopefully make the whole thing worth it!

 The ideal driving course